 ONE would love to forecast an end to the plight of homeless veterans but we believe the situation will continue to dis-improve.
-That is why we are constantly developing our services.
-In 2022 ONE will:
+This, coupled with other challenges facing veterans, is why we are constantly developing our services.
+In 2023 ONE will:

-- Further develop ONE's counselling service for veterans throughout Ireland who need such a service - Continue to improve the facilities in our existing four homes, including an Energy Master Plan in partnership with the SEAI. - Complete the development of a fifth home; Brú Uí Choileáin in Cork City with six bedrooms for homeless veterans. - Further the development of our fifteen Veteran Support Centres and open further Centres as required. - Complete further courses of training/education in Mental Health First Aid. - Continue to cooperate with Section 38 Hospitals to create a pathway for veterans who need long-term care. - Further progress a strategy to ensure that ONE is a diverse and inclusive Veteran's Organisation that draws from the breadth of those who served in the Defence Forces; gains strength from that range of knowledge, experience and talent; and welcomes, respects and values the unique contribution of every individual. - Develop a new strategic plan ONE75 that charts the future of the organisation out to 2026, the 75th anniversary of its founding.
+• Further develop ONE's counselling service for veterans throughout Ireland who need such a service, including a 24/7 helpline capability.

+- Continue to improve the facilities in our existing homes, including an Energy Master Plan in partnership with the SEAI. - Complete the development of a fifth home; Brú Uí Choileáin in Cork City with six bedrooms for homeless veterans and complete the planning of our sixth and seventh homes which we plan to open in Limerick and Kildare in 2024. - Further the development of our fifteen Veteran Support Centres and open further Centres as required. - Complete further courses of training/education in Mental Health First Aid and other associated programmes.. - Further progress a strategy to ensure that ONE is a diverse and inclusive Veteran's Organisation that draws from the breadth of those who served in the Defence Forces; gains strength from that range of knowledge, experience and talent; and welcomes, respects and values the unique contribution of every individual. - Continue to implement ONE's Strategic plan ONE75 that charts the future of the organisation out to 2026, the 75th anniversary of its founding.

 Finance is required to support many of the foregoing initiatives.
-New marketing and fundraising initiatives will be launched during 2022 and your enduring support is deeply appreciated.
+New marketing and fundraising initiatives will be launched during 2023, including Hope Couture, and your enduring support is deeply appreciated.